prantlf/changed/README.md

 Objects with nested properties and arrays are used to store application state.
 Libraries like [Backbone](backbonejs.org) provide functions for inspecting and manipulating the state as methods of specialized objects like [`Backbone.Model`](http://backbonejs.org/#Model).
 This library provides only such methods without having to include the rest of the functionality of a bigger library.
 You can use other libraries to make your application complete; for example [*on-change*](https://github.com/prantlf/on-change) for property change notifications.

 This library has been inspired by [*unchanged*](https://github.com/planttheidea/unchanged), which has been used for the initial design and imnplementation.
 On the contrary to the immutable *unchanged*, this library supports mutable application states.

+# Installation

+You will need [node] version >= 4 and [npm] to install and use this module:

+    npm install changed.js

+Browser users will find non-minified and minified UMD-compliant scripts in the `dist` directory.

 ## Usage